-The Mater is connected to My Health Record, which is another important source of health information to support patient care and continuity of care after discharge.
+St Vincent's is connected to My Health Record, which is another important source of health information to support patient care and continuity of care after discharge.
 It allows us to share information with your GP and specialist in a secure environment.
 All health care providers in Australia have professional and legal obligations to protect their patients' health information.
-Please advise hospital staff if you do not wish to have your information uploaded to My Health Record.
+Please advise the team if you do not wish to have your information uploaded to My Health Record.
 For further information visit the My Health Record website: www.myhealthrecord.gov.au